 LSCs have clients who are progressively more dependent on technological tools, not just machine translation.
 They will look for linguists who can work with these tools, programs, or formats.

 The biggest trends we are seeing are machine translation, machine learning, multimedia content, and automation.
 Companies will look for linguists and staff who can help them with these trends so that they can grow the company.

 Also, linguists will be more successful freelancers and have better working relationships with LSCs if they have a better understanding of business itself.
 With marketing, accounting, finance, and more, every linguist as a sole-proprietor would benefit from basic business education.

-Few LSCs hire linguists as employees.
-But companies cannot offer training themselves.
-The federal and state governments across the US use any form of training as justification for classifying freelancers as employees, which hurts both companies and freelancers.
+Few LSCs hire linguists as employees, but companies cannot offer training themselves.
+The federal and state governments across the United States use any form of training as justification for classifying freelancers as employees, which hurts both companies and freelancers.
 So LSCs rely on academic institutions to improve their curriculums.
-And the best way for those institutions to know how to do that is for the ALC to work with them.
-LSCs will have a better and larger talent pool.
-And schools will improve the preparedness and employability of its students, which will attract even more students into its program.
+And the best way for those institutions to know how to do that is for ALC to work with them.
+LSCs will have a better and larger talent pool, and schools will improve the preparedness and employability of its students, which will attract even more students into its program.

 The Work Being Done

 ALC is working to ensure that the future has enough linguists to meet the increasing demand for language services, and that those linguists possess the skills and training that the future of our industry requires.

 ALC helps with language advocacy.
 The JNCL-NCLIS lobbies the U.S. government on behalf of language service businesses, but it also advocates for a wide range of language policy to promote language education and learning in the United States.
 ALC supports the JNCL-NCLIS and both of these core missions.
 Also, ALC was an early signatory of the "Bridging America's Language Gap Call to Action" letter presented to Congress.
 Hundreds of associations, businesses, public and private organizations, and nonprofits have already signed it.